 Find something you can compliment about their place (your pre-interview research will help you with the task), and point to that thing while answering this question in an interview.

-This hotel has great reviews on all major booking websites.
-A wonderful location, one of the best places to stay in the city.
-I would be very proud to work here as a receptionist and add to this good impression as a receptionist.
+Your hotel has excellent guest reviews on all major websites.
+It has a wonderful location, and I believe it is one of the best places to stay in the city–if not the very best one.
+I would be proud to work here as a receptionist, and can not imagine a better place for my work.

-I really like the variety of activities you offer to your guests.
-Swimming for children, thematic evenings for elderly couples, romantic dinners for everyone.
-The rooms are really nice as well, and spacious.
-All the staff members I’ve met here so far were extremely friendly.
-I would be happy to work at this place and will definitely recommend it to the others.
+I really like the variety of activities you offer to all groups of guests.
+Swimming for children, thematic evenings for elderly couples, and romantic dinners for everyone.
+The rooms are really nice; the staff I’ve met here looked professional.
+I would be happy to become a member of this team.

 I have purchased some furniture from you before, and I enjoyed the customer service in your store.
 From the beginning to an end of my purchase, I felt that someone cared.
 I like the values and rules you follow in this place, and I want to be a part of this team, as a receptionist.